RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 ### Question # 3 - Juanita has discovered [unexpected programs] running on her [freshly installed Linux system] that was built using her cloud provider’s custom Linux distribution but that did not allow connections from the internet yet.
 What is the most likely reason for this?
 A.	Juanita inadvertently installed additional tools during the installation process.
 B.	The version of Linux automatically downloads helper agents when installed.
-C.	Cloud vendors often install helper utilities in their own distributions.
+C.	**Cloud vendors often install helper utilities in their own distributions**.
 D.	Attackers have installed applications.

 Answer: C

 ### Question # 4 - Ben wants to manage operating system and application patches for thousands of machines hosted in an infrastructure as a service vendor’s cloud.
 What should he do?
-A.  Use the cloud vendor’s native patch management tools.
+A.  **Use the cloud vendor’s native patch management tools**.
 B.	Use the operating system vendor’s patch management tools.
 C.	Use manual update processes.
 D.	Write custom scripts to manage updates.